AcademySoftwareFoundation/tac/process/tac_roles.md

 The TAC Chairperson serves as the TAC Representative to the Governing Board.
 However, if the TAC Chairperson wishes to delegate this responsibility, they may appoint a TAC Representative to the Governing Board, subject to TAC Approval.

 The TAC Vice Chair serves as the Alternate TAC Representative to the Governing Board.
-However, if the TAC Chairperson wishes to delegate this responsibility, they may appoint a TAC Representative to the Governing Board, subject to TAC Approval.
+However, if the TAC Vice Chair wishes to delegate this responsibility, they may appoint an Alternate TAC Representative to the Governing Board, subject to TAC Approval.

 [ASWF Charter]: https://charter.aswf.io